Templ Patterns

 }

 Only the method literally named Props is auto-invoked by the framework.
-Methods whose names end in Props (e.g. UserListProps, PageProps, ContentProps) are stored in the page node but not auto-resolved — they are conventional helpers you call yourself from inside Props.
-The earlier per-component-Props auto-resolution (PageProps(), ContentProps(), etc.) was removed in favor of the simpler Props + RenderComponent pattern below.
+Methods whose names end in Props (e.g. UserListProps, ContentProps) are not auto-resolved — they are conventional helpers you call yourself from inside Props.

 Parameter resolution is by type, not position.
-All of these signatures work and the framework matches each parameter by its type:
+All of these signatures work:

 type dashboardPage struct{}

-func (d dashboardPage) Props(r *http.Request, w http.ResponseWriter, target structpages.RenderTarget, store *Store) (DashboardData, error) {
+func (d dashboardPage) Props(r *http.Request, target structpages.RenderTarget, store *Store) (DashboardData, error) {

 }